aniket-rulez/CV-Html/README.md

 # CV-Html
-This is a CV Website built using pure HTML.
+This is a CV Website built using HTML and basic CSS.